|Mounted on an album page this image shows Lt. Col. William George Hamley of the Royal Engineers.

 Barbara Ogilvy.
 The Admiral had earned a bit of a name for himself during the Napoleonic Wars in 1806 when he

-After education at a local grammar school William George Hamley entered the Royal Engineers in 1833.
+After education at a local grammar school and the Royal Military College, William George Hamley entered the Royal

-A search of Harts' Army List does not show Hamley every serving with the rank of Major and it appears that he must have
+A search of Harts' Army List does not show Hamley ever serving with the rank of Major and it appears that he must have

 skipped that rank which would have been a somewhat unusual occurrence.
 In fact the Royal Engineers at this time did not